clearhaus/gateway-api-docs/source/index.md

 and 2017-10-15T19:00:00+00:00 (both inclusive); before this timespan, the exponent is 2; after the timespan, the exponent is 0.

+### STN is replacing STD ###

+STN is running currently with STD until 2018-06-30T00:00:00+00:00 where STD will no longer be accepted.

 [JSON-HAL]: http://tools.ietf.org/html/draft-kelly-json-hal "IETF HAL draft"